Landgate/govhack/README.md

 - The [NationalMap](http://nationalmap.gov.au/) provided map-based access to spatial datasets across all levels of Australia Federal, state, and local governments.

+@TODO PAASy Maps?
+  * [Web AppBuilder for ArcGIS](http://doc.arcgis.com/en/web-appbuilder/): Build powerful GIS apps that run on any device.
+No coding required.

 ## The Analyst
 If your focus is actually getting at the raw data itself, running queries against it, and analysing it then you have the choice of downloading data and analysing it locally, or using our APIs to do the heavy lifting for you.

 ### Downloading data
-Geospatial datasets are currently available to download from data.wa.gov.au in two formats - Shapefile and Map Package.
+Datasets are currently available to download from data.wa.gov.au in two formats - Shapefile and Map Package.
 These downloads are automatically snapshotted and refreshed on a nightly basis.

 @TODO Screenshot